 At the very end of my senior year in college, I went to watch the women’s softball team play.
-As I sat in the stands, I kept hearing people around me say, “Hey, Chief…How’s it goin,’ Chief…Good to see you, Chief…” Finally, I turned around and said to the guy behind me, “What are you the chief of and why is everyone calling you 'Chief'?”
+As I sat in the stands, I kept hearing people around me, “Hey, Chief…How’s it goin,’ Chief…Good to see you, Chief.”
+Finally, I turned and said to the guy behind me, “What are you the chief of and why is everyone calling you 'Chief'?”

 The Stockton Fire Department is 220 strong.
-We have been fighting fires in this community since 1850.
+We've been fighting fires in this community since 1850.
 It doesn’t take brute strength.
 All that we ask is you stay committed to the process, and we’ll help you with the rest.
 My story, about someone who took the time to mentor me, is just one example.
-Members of the Stockton Fire Department are all willing to share more stories with you.
+Members of the Stockton Fire Department are willing to share even more stories with you.

 To learn more about becoming a fire fighter, stop by your neighborhood fire station and ask questions, give us a call at (209) 937-5172, or email us at firstname.lastname@example.org.
 We want to hear from you!

 Video "You, Too, Can Become a Stockton Fire Fighter!" - 60 seconds (YouTube)

 This City of Stockton web page last reviewed on --- 4/11/2018